 and Streetcars; Bicycle and Pedestrian Planning and Safety, and Transit Oriented Development.

-	UNOTI combines applied research, outreach and education to impact positively the transportation field from the local to the international
+UNOTI combines applied research, outreach, and education to affect positively the transportation field from the local to the international

 spheres.
 The work done at the Institute continues to be integral in the post-Katrina

 recovery of New Orleans, and vital to the overall sustainability and economic competitiveness

 of the nation.